slott56/slott56.github.io/Pelican/content/blog/2007/05/2007_05_31-programming_for_non_programmers_book.rst

 For example, you can spend some quality time wrapping your brain around call-by-name and call-by-value semantics.
-In C, and C++, this is :strong:`A Big Deal`\ ™.
+In C, and C++, this is **A Big Deal**\ ™.
 In Java, it's a subtlety that helps show the slight differences between primitive types and reference types [`Types, Values and Variables <http://java.sun.com/docs/books/jls/second_edition/html/typesValues.doc.html>`_ ].
 In Python, it can be taught as a simple feature of objects: some are mutable, some are not.

 Some design patterns are important in Java, but moot in Python.
-Since Python has multiple inheritance and Duck typing, the use of :strong:`Strategy`  and other kinds of mixins isn't as important as it is in Java.
-Similarly, Python has many different flavors of :strong:`Singleton`, each with a distinct purpose.
+Since Python has multiple inheritance and Duck typing, the use of **Strategy**  and other kinds of mixins isn't as important as it is in Java.
+Similarly, Python has many different flavors of **Singleton**, each with a distinct purpose.